st123896/CheleTracker/README.md

-# 📊 Expense Tracker App
+# 📊 Chelete Tracker App

 The **Expense Tracker App** is an Android application designed to help users manage personal finances by tracking expenses, setting monthly budgets, viewing visual spending charts, and generating reports.
 Built with a clean UI and powerful features, it uses Room Database for data persistence and follows the MVVM architecture.